mdeleo10/cloudflare_ddns_update/README.md

 *Remember to safeguard your API token, do not post or share.*

 This bash script works on Mac or other *nix systems.
 It will check your IPv4 and IPv6 against the registered dns_record in the domain zone_name in the Cloudflare DNS.
+If either IPv4 and/or IPv6 is different it will update, otherwise it will leave as is.

 # initial data that needs to be filled in by the user
 ## API token